shreyamahalle/hashset-booking-management-project/README.md

-# hashmap-booking-management-project
+# hashset-booking-management-project

 ## **Project Overview**

-The Core Java hashmap Booking Management Project is a basic Java application that demonstrates a booking management system.
+The Core Java hashset Booking Management Project is a basic Java application that demonstrates a booking management system.
 It utilizes object-oriented programming principles and simulates the interactions between customers, delivery agents, restaurants, and orders.

 ## **Features**